Twitchfire plot in the Hero AU

 She chuckles slightly as she walks around the table to sit at the other chair, eyes on her like a wolf waiting to pounce.
 She picks up Tiana’s drink as she’s about to sit down, looking at the label.
 “Is there caffeine in this thing?”

-“Yes,” Tiana says, only realizing the absurdity of the question after she's answered on reflex.
+“Yes,” Tiana says, only realizing the audacity of the question after she's answered on reflex.

 “Damn,” the stranger says before Tiana can say anything else, putting the drink back down on her side of the table.